 - Blood in urine

-Severe deficiency of vitamin C can lead to a type of canine scurvy and Hyperytrophic Osteodystrophy.
-This can affect large, fast growing puppies, so symptoms should be taken seriously and veterinary care sought.
+Severe deficiency of vitamin C can lead to a type of canine scurvy and Hypertrophic Osteodystrophy.
+This can affect large, fast-growing puppies, so symptoms should be taken seriously and veterinary care sought.

-Just as it does in humans, vitamin C helps to build and maintain strong bones in your dog’s body.
-It promotes a healthy immune system and has been shown to help stabilise blood sugar levels.
+Just as it does in humans, vitamin C has many health benefits.
+It helps build and maintain strong bones in your dog’s body.
+It promotes a healthy immune system and has been shown to help stabilize blood sugar levels.

 - Hip dysplasia